 Solving the next (albeit less critical) SEO technical errors will help you really get there.

-The noindex directive added to a page’s <head> section prevents it from being indexed by search engines.
+The noindex directive added to a page’s <head> section prevents it from being indexed by Google.
 The search bot will drop this page and won’t display it in the SERPs even if other sites link out to it.
 While it’s okay to block some pages from indexing (like pages with filtered results for ecommerce sites or pages with personal user data or checkout pages), it’s not okay if search engines ignore your important pages.
 Such indexability issues are the most critical.

 Robots.txt provides crawling recommendations.
 If it blocks your page, search bots won’t get access to it and index it.
 It’s similar to how the noindex directive works, but there’s one caveat.
 If other pages or resources link out to the page blocked by robots.txt, it can still be indexed.
 Make sure it blocks only unnecessary parts of your site, not important pages.